Kindergarten: Demonstrating Literacy and Mathematics Behaviour

 - Students are instructed to put little pencil notches or markings and the appropriate number at that spot.

-- Show students how to mark the rest of the numbers on the clock.
+- Show students how to make the rest of the numbers on the clock.
 Keep the following in mind:

 - Students need to ensure the distance between each number is close to equal.
 Have students put notches at the spots where numbers should go before writing in the numbers.
 Ask students to check with an adult regarding their notches to ensure equal spacing before beginning to write the numbers.